 Some isotonic drinks already contained a mixture of glucose and fructose, but it was usually in a 2:1 ratio.
 Given that the transporters have almost equal energy absorption capacity, we didn't find this ratio efficient enough.

-A professor from New Zealand, Dr David S. Rowlands, discovered that the optimal ratio between glucose and fructose is close to 1:1.
-We went with a 1:0.8 ratio of maltodextrin and glucose, which allows the intake and utilisation of 90-120 grams of carbohydrates per hour with minimal occurrence of digestive problems.
+A professor from New Zealand, Dr. David S. Rowlands, discovered that the optimal ratio between glucose and fructose is close to 1:1.
+We went with a 1:0.8 ratio of maltodextrin and glucose, which allows the intake and utilization of 90 grams or more of carbohydrates per hour with minimal occurrence of digestive problems.

 ELECTROLYTES IDENTICAL TO THOSE IN SWEAT - ANY EXCESS WILL SIMPLY STAY OUTSIDE OF THE CELL